getAlby/oauth2server/README.md

 ### Getting started
 All examples are using [httpie](https://httpie.io)
-- Make a GET request to the oauth server in order to get an access code.
+- Make a POST request to the oauth server in order to get an access code.
 This should be made from the browser, as the responds redirects the client back to the client application.
 	```
 	http POST https://api.regtest.getalby.com/oauth/authorize\?client_id=test_client\&response_type=code\&redirect_uri=localhost:8080/client_app\&scope\=balance:read -f username=$username password=$password
 	```